-The park boasts 120 species of mammals, 220 species of butterflies, 163 species of trees, 27 species of frogs, 104 species of ferns and about 1000 flowering plants apart from mountain gorillas.
+The park boasts 120 species of mammals, 220 species of butterflies, 163 species of trees, 27 species of frogs, 104 species of ferns, and about 1000 flowering plants, apart from mountain gorillas.

-What to do in Bwindi
+Top 10 Things to Do in Bwindi

-Best time to visit Bwindi
+Best Time to Visit Bwindi

 Book your dream safari below.